-There are many things I haven't included,
+There are many things I haven't included, maybe

 you have some suggestions.
 This list of links focuses on exploration

 of the Sun, Planets and Universe.
 All the major projects I have heard

 of July 2010.
 More may be added as I keep exploring.
 Much

 of this from reading on-line updates in Astronomy Magazine.

 A popular magazine of astronomical news.

 Manages lots of good science missions, Mars Rovers

 and so forth.
 JPL is located in Pasadena, California.

 NPR Science Friday (Talk of the Nation)

 Science talk show each Friday on NPR.
 Good astronomy

 coverage.
 Listen in Real Audio from NPR web site.
 Past programs

 Up to date news and information about space exploration.

 High energy particle accelerator lab located in Switzerland

 and part in France (where the web was born).
 Research into the nature

-Accelerator lab probing cosmic questions in
+Accelerator lab probing cosmic questions in physics,

 medical research also.
 Located near UBC Campus in Vancouver, BC Canada.